jgalligan1993/Generating-Trend-Indicators-in-kdb/wp (1).md

 ![Kraken Candle][krakenCandleStick]

 Each candle shows the high/open/close/low and if closed higher than the open.
 This can be useful in predicting short term price movements.

 ## SMA-Simple Moving Averages- comparing different ranges
 The price of a security can be extremely volatile and large price movements can make it hard to pinpoint the general trend.
 Moving averages "smooth" price data by creating a single flowing line.
 The line represents the average price over a period of time.
 Which moving average the trader decides to use is determined by the time frame in which he or she trades.

 There are two commonly used moving averages: Simple Moving Average(SMA) and Exponential Moving Average(EMA).
-EMA gives a larger weighting to more recent prices when calculation the average.
-Below You can see the 5-Day moving average,10-Day moving average along with the close price.
+EMA gives a larger weighting to more recent prices when calculating the average.
+Below you can see the 5-Day moving average,10-Day moving average along with the close price.

-Traders analyze where the current trade price lies in relation to the moving averages.
-If the current trade price is  above the MA(moving average) line this would indicate over bought(decline expected), trade price below MA would indicate over sold(increase may be seen).
+Traders analyse where the current trade price lies in relation to the moving averages.
+If the current trade price is  above the MA (moving average) line this would indicate over-bought (decline in price expected), trade price below MA would indicate over-sold (increase in pricemay be seen).

-It should be noted that a signal/trend indicator would not determine a trading strategy but would be analysed in conjustion with other factors.
+It should be noted that a signal/trend indicator would not determine a trading strategy but would be analysed in conjunction with other factors.

 The graph below was used using Kx Analyst.
 A sample for this code can be seen below.
-I wont be showing all graphing code but all Analyst code can be found **here**.
+All graphics of grammer code can be found in the git repository for this project.
+The following is a example:
 ```q
 sma:{[x]
     .qp.go[700;300]